yhagio/tutorialedge.net/content/course/python.md

 Python is without a doubt one of the best languages to learn if you are interested in programming.
 It's syntax is simpler to follow than say, that of say C or C++ for those with minimal programming experience and it's range of supporting libraries make it incredibly powerful if you want to do complex things like data science.

+## Auxiliary Resources

+If you are interested in buying books in order to aid your learning of Python then I highly recommend checking out my article on [The Top Books for Learning Python](/python/best-books-for-python/)

 ## Beginner Tutorials

 In this section we'll look at some of the basics of the Python programming language.